Saturday, May 2, 2020 Workshop from 10:30-4:30 in Puyallup WA

 – Cascade Orienteering Club which has introductory to advanced events almost every weekend in the Puget Sound area.
 Experience not necessary, instruction available at the start, and courses for all skill levels.
 Practice your navigation skills and discover the sport of orienteering!

 – MerGeo which puts on endurance navigation events on larger maps with less detail, in more rugged areas.
 These endurance-length navigation races are popular as a team event and often done at a hiking pace.
 Using only map and compass, it is up to you and your team to find as many checkpoints within the stated time limit as you can!
 Events range from 2 to 10 hours (and sometimes 24!) and take place in rugged, beautiful venues across Washington State.

-Cost is $85, or $80 per additional friend/family member registering together.
+Cost is $75 general, $70 per additional friend/family member, or just $135 per person registering for both of our May Workshops.
 Our weekend workshops are designed for adults, but youth are also welcome to register with an enrolled parent or guardian.
 Directions to meeting location and carpooling information will be provided upon registration.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.